 - Defined symbols are for all symbols that are considered as “resolved”, including real defined symbols, COMDAT symbols, common symbols, absolute symbols, linker-created symbols, etc.

 - Undefined symbols represent undefined symbols, which need to be replaced by Defined symbols by the resolver until the link is complete.

 - Lazy symbols represent symbols we found in archive file headers which can turn into Defined if we read archieve members.

 A Symbol is a container for a SymbolBody.
 There’s only one Symbol for each unique symbol name (this uniqueness is guaranteed by the symbol table).
 Each global symbol has only one SymbolBody at any one time, which is the SymbolBody stored within a memory region of the Symbol large enough to store any SymbolBody.

 As the resolver reads symbols from input files, it replaces the Symbol’s SymbolBody with the “best” SymbolBody for its symbol name by constructing the new SymbolBody in place on top of the existing SymbolBody.
 For example, if the resolver is given a defined symbol, and the SymbolBody with its name is undefined, it will construct a Defined SymbolBody over the Undefined SymbolBody.

 This means that each SymbolBody pointer always points to the best SymbolBody, and it is possible to get from a SymbolBody to a Symbol, or vice versa, by adding or subtracting a fixed offset.
 This memory layout helps reduce the cache miss rate through high locality and a small number of required pointer indirections.

-SymbolTable is basically a hash table from strings to Symbols with a logic to resolve symbol conflicts.
+SymbolTable is basically a hash table from strings to Symbols with logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.